liveryvideo/biome-lit/README.md

 # biome-lit

-Shared Biome with ESLint configuration for use in Livery projects using Lit custom elements.
+Shared Biome with ESLint configuration for use in Livery projects using TypeScript and Lit custom elements.

 This uses [Biome](https://biomejs.dev/) for most linting and formatting, see [biome.jsonc](./biome.jsonc) for details.